go-mix/mix/README.md

     brew install sdl2

-See also: ["Setting up SDL" by Lazy Foo' Productions](http://lazyfoo.net/SDL_tutorials/lesson01/index.php) which has instructions for Windows.
+More details for these platforms, and Windows instructions are available in ["Setting up SDL" by Lazy Foo' Productions](http://lazyfoo.net/SDL_tutorials/lesson01/index.php)

 #### Portaudio